George R R Martin - Shastrix Books

 11. Filled StarFilled StarFilled StarFilled StarEmpty Star

-12. A Game of Thrones
+12. A Knight of the Seven Kingdoms

 13. Filled StarFilled StarFilled StarFilled StarEmpty Star